The Red Badge of Courage (1951 film): Production

 Director John Huston used unusual compositions and camera angles drawn from film noir to create an alienating battlefield environment.
-He became frustrated when the studio cut the film's length to 70 minutes and added narration taken from the original novel following supposedly poor audience test screenings.
+He became frustrated when the studio MGM cut the film's length to 70 minutes and added narration taken from the original novel following supposedly poor audience test screenings.

 Much of the history of the making of this film, considered by some a mutilated masterpiece, is found in Lillian Ross' critically acclaimed book Picture.
-Of the stars who appear in the film, three served in World War II: Bill Mauldin the editorial cartoonist who created "Up Front", Audie Murphy served with the U.S. Army in Europe, and narrator James Whitmore served with the U.S. Marine Corps.
+Of the stars who appear in the film, three served in World War II: Bill Mauldin, the editorial cartoonist who created "Up Front", Audie Murphy, who served with the U.S. Army in Europe, and narrator James Whitmore, who served in the U.S. Marine Corps.

+Release

-John Huston had high hopes for this movie, even considered the original two-hour cut of the film as the best he had ever made as a director.
+John Huston had high hopes for this movie, and even considered the original two-hour cut of the film as the best he had ever made as a director.
 After a power struggle at the top of MGM management, the film was cut from a two-hour epic to the 69-minute version released to theaters in response to its alleged universally disastrous previews.
-It never was released as an "A" feature but was shown as a second-feature "B" picture.
-Both Huston and star Audie Murphy tried unsuccessfully to purchase the film so that it could be re-edited to its original length.
+It never was released as an "A" feature but was instead shown as a second-feature "B" picture.
+Both Huston and star Murphy tried unsuccessfully to purchase the film so that it could be re-edited to its original length.
 Huston did not waste any time fighting over it because he was focused on the pre-production of his next picture, The African Queen.
 The studio claimed that the cut footage was destroyed, probably in the 1965 MGM vault fire.
-Huston later was asked by MGM in 1975 if he had an original cut because the studio wanted to release it.
-Huston told them he didn't have one, that it didn't exist.
+Huston later was asked by MGM in 1975 if he had an original cut because the studio wanted to re-release it.
+Huston told them he didn't have one, and that it didn't exist.
 However, after this he instructed his agent Paul Kohner to include in all his future contracts a stipulation that he receive a 16 mm print of the first cut of any film he made.